 Global Internet Usage

-What does LMS mean in texting?
+What does LMS stand for in texting?

 In texting, LMS usually means “Like My Status.”